oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 - Enable Oracle Data Safe in a region of your tenancy
 - Create a compartment
-- Create a user group and add the user account to the group
+- Create a user group and add an Oracle Cloud account to the group
 - Create an IAM policy for the user group
 - Provision an Autonomous Transaction Processing database
-- Run a SQL script using Oracle Database Actions to load sample data into your database
+- Load sample data into your database

 ### Prerequisites